 The rock is often referred to as Scotland’s Alcatraz, as it once housed a prison.
 Many religious and political prisoners ended up there and were left to languish in cold, damp cells.

 There’s a lighthouse too – I’ll let you guess which family built it.

 What’s most fascinating about the Bass Rock isn’t its history though, it’s the staggering number of seabirds that live on it.

 150,000 gannets call it home, making it the world’s largest colony of northern gannets.
 It’s a surreal experience to find yourself bobbing about in a glass roofed boat underneath them all.

 150,000 tightly-packed birds have given the rock a distinctive colour and aroma.
 As soon as we got within sniffing distance of it the boy got excited.
 He threw his head back, breathing in the pungent sea air.
 He sniffed furiously, savouring the scent like it was an expensive perfume.
 Who knew a big, poopy lump of rock could smell so good.

 All too soon our seafari was over – we’d had a wonderful time.
 I disembarked, delighted to have two new seagulls under my belt.
 The penguin-like guillemot and the gannet (the one with the pointy, yellow head).

 This morning on my way to work I passed a Herring Gull eating chips foraged from a bin.
 Not a seagull, a Herring gull.
 I’m a dab hand when it comes to seabird spotting these days.

 Although our Bass Rock catamaran cruise was provided on a complimentary basis, all opinions are my own.

-If you’ve enjoyed this blog, you may also be interested in a dolphin spotting adventure on the Moray Firth.
+If you’ve enjoyed this post, you may also be interested in dolphin spotting on the Moray Firth.